Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Introduction

-We address the problem of estimating rare event probabilities up to relative error tolerances in the context of MV-SDEs.
-The importance sampling (IS) variance reduction technique~\cite{is_general_ref} is crucial to overcome standard MC failure for rare event regimes.
-Recent studies have developed IS schemes using stochastic optimal control theory in various contexts, including stochastic reaction networks~\cite{soc_srn}, and sums of independent random variables in communication system contexts~\cite{soc_sumrvs}.
-In particular, several studies formulated connections between stochastic optimal control and IS for standard SDEs~\cite{is_entropy,is_diffusions,is_cross_entropy}.
-The derived optimal measure change, is often related to the solution of a Hamilton-Jacobi-Bellman (HJB) equation \cite{hjb_theory}.
-The curse of dimensionality, encountered in conventional numerical schemes that handle such PDEs, has been alleviated to some extent using model reduction techniques~\cite{is_projection,is_model_reduction} and neural network approaches~\cite{hjb_derivation}.
+To address the problem of estimating rare-event probabilities, the importance sampling (IS) technique~\citep{is_general_ref} is widely used in the context of SDEs.
+Recent studies have developed IS schemes using stochastic optimal control theory in various contexts, including stochastic reaction networks~\citep{soc_srn}, and sums of independent random variables in communication systems~\citep{soc_sumrvs}.
+In particular, several studies formulated the connection between stochastic optimal control and IS for standard SDEs~\citep{is_entropy,is_diffusions,is_cross_entropy}.
+The derived optimal change of measure is often related to the solution of a Hamilton-Jacobi-Bellman (HJB) equation \citep{hjb_theory}.
+By employing model-reduction techniques~\citep{is_projection,is_model_reduction} and neural network approaches~\citep{hjb_derivation}, the curse of dimensionality, which is commonly encountered in conventional numerical schemes for solving PDEs, is partially alleviated.

-In the MV-SDE context, drift/diffusion dependence on the law of the solution itself makes formulating the corresponding HJB control PDE challenging.
-Corresponding HJB PDE for stochastic particle systems would be $P \times d$-dimensional, and hence infeasible to solve numerically.
-This problem has been previously overcome using a decoupling approach in~\cite{is_mvsde}, which is the only other paper (to the best of our knowledge) that considers the IS problem for MV-SDEs.
-They defined a modified, decoupled MV-SDE version where the drift/diffusion coefficients were computed using an empirical law estimated beforehand from the stochastic particle system.
-Thus, estimating the law is decoupled from measure changes, which are now only applied to the decoupled MV-SDE.
-Large deviations and the Pontryagin principle were then employed to obtain deterministic, time-dependent controls that minimize a proxy for the variance.
-The current paper improves on this idea by proposing a stochastic optimal control formulation to derive time and pathwise-dependent controls that minimize the IS estimator variance directly.
-We obtain optimal control for this SDE by solving $d$-dimensional control PDE alone, since the decoupled MV-SDE is a $d$-dimensional standard SDE for a given realization of the empirical law.
-Contributions from this paper include the following.
+The dependence of drift/diffusion coefficients on the law of the solution complicates the formulation of the corresponding HJB control PDE for MV-SDEs.
+This is because the PDE for stochastic particle systems would be $P \times d$-dimensional, and hence infeasible to solve numerically.
+We overcome this issue by utilizing a decoupling approach introduced by \citep{is_mvsde}.
+They defined a decoupled MV-SDE, in which the drift/diffusion coefficients depended on an empirical law that was computed beforehand using a stochastic particle system.
+This enables the decoupling of the law estimation from the change of measure for the decoupled MV-SDE.
+In addition, \citep{is_mvsde} employed large deviations and the Pontryagin principle to obtain a deterministic, time-dependent control that minimizes a proxy for the variance.
+In the current study, we propose a stochastic optimal control formulation to derive a time- and pathwise-dependent control that produces a zero-variance estimator for the decoupled MV-SDE.
+This optimal control is obtained by solving a $d$-dimensional control PDE.
+We list the contributions of this study below.